Introduction

 | Ethers · Client | Low-level handle: providers/signer, resolved addresses, convenience contracts, ZK RPC access. |

-| Ethers · SDK | High-level deposits/withdrawals plus helpers for addresses, contracts, and token mapping. |
+| Ethers · SDK | High-level deposits/withdrawals plus token and contract resources. |

 | Ethers · Deposits | L1 → L2 flow with quote, prepare, create, status, and wait. |